tharakanandakumara/sign/README.md

 # Welcome to Sign

 ## Brief intro to the repo
 This is an admin dashboard application for a school attendance marking system.
-Essentially, a Client Server Application to upload images to server/ S3 bucket.

 ## Getting Started
 This is a simple PHP application.
 Learn how to setup this project and run it on your local machine.